Flitternie/Semantic_Anchor/README.md

-# Seq2Seq PLMs with Semantic Anchors as Intermediate Supervision
+# Neural Semantic Parsing with Semantic Anchors as Intermediate Supervision

-Code for the paper **"Guiding the PLMs with Semantic Anchors as Intermediate Supervision:
-Towards Interpretable Semantic Parsing"**.
+Code for the AAAI 2023 paper **"Unveiling the Black Box of PLMs with Semantic Anchors: Towards Interpretable Neural Semantic Parsing"**.

 ## Prerequisites